deb-intel/InnerSourceDeb/git_bkms/git_overview.rst

 * :command:`git remote -v`

-The default namespace for origin is "intel-innersource".
+In this example, the default namespace for origin is "intel-innersource".
 It appears after `git@github.com` like so: "git@github.com:intel-innersource..."

 Fork-and-Clone
 --------------